vrv501/go-repo/docs/proto/1_protobuf.md

 - For string, numeric, enum, bytes if optional is set then explicit presense can be tracked
 - For singlular messages it is always tracked
 - For maps(optional is N/A), repeated(optional is N/A) not tracked
 - For field in oneof's(optional is N/A) it is tracked

+## Metadata
+- SendMetadata must be called before sending request or response and shud only be done once
+- header handling at server & client is language dependent.
+Follow guide here: https://github.com/grpc/grpc-go/tree/master/examples/features/metadata

 ## Other types